cormullion/Karnak.jl/docs/src/examples.md

 ## The JuliaGraphs logo

-The ccurrent logo for the Graphs.jl package was easily drawn using Karnak.
+The current logo for the Graphs.jl package was easily drawn using Karnak.

 I wanted to use the graph coloring feature